-The number of OFO events during this quarter (5) represents a slight downward trend compared to the number of OFO events during the past several quarters.
-There was a decrease in the number of OFO events compared to the first quarter of 2002, when there were eleven (11) OFO events.
+The number of OFO events during this quarter (4) represents a decrease when compared to the number of OFO events during the past several quarters.
+Additionally, the number of OFO events was less than the number experienced during the same quarter of the previous several years.

-The majority of the OFO events during the quarter were customer-specific OFOs.
-The effectiveness of customer-specific OFOs has been better under low inventory conditions than under high inventory conditions.
+All the OFO events during the quarter were high inventory, system-wide OFOs.
 The previous ineffectiveness of customer-specific OFOs has led PG&E to call system-wide OFOs under high inventory conditions, even when the customer-specific criteria were met.
 PG&E believes that calling the system-wide OFO is necessary to avoid the more disruptive receipt point capacity allocation that can occur under high inventory conditions.
 PG&E has proposed to include a daily imbalance limit in its Gas Accord II-2004 testimony.
-While the proposed daily limit is very large, it may improve the effectiveness of customer-specific OFOs.
+While the proposed daily limit is very large, it may improve the effectiveness targeting specific customers during OFO events.